sagar-13/Testcase_Generators/README.md

     https://pypi.org/project/xlwt/#files
     https://pypi.org/project/xlrd/#files

+Using pip to install the libararies is fine.

+(Optional: Manual installation)

-XLWT and XLRD need to be installed manually.
+XLWT and XLRD

 1) Download the tar.gz file from the link provided.
 2) Extract the contents till you reach the directory with the setup.py file